Tarpon Club Isla Holbox

 Island Life, Lodging, and Meals

-Meals: While boxed lunches are provided on the boat, breakfast is typically enjoyed at your hotel, and dinners are on your own at one of the many inviting restaurants in the village.
+Meals: Boxed lunches are provided on the boat.
+Breakfast may be available through your hotel, though some hotels may not begin service early enough for the 6:00 a.m. fishing departure.
+Dinners are on your own at one of the many inviting restaurants in the village.

 Non-Anglers: Non-anglers can spend their days lounging on the beach with a good book, watching for whales, exploring Mayan ruins, or browsing the quaint shops that make this island paradise so unique.